bazelbuild/bazelisk/README.md

 # .bazeliskrc configuration file

-The Go version supports a `.bazeliskrc` file in the root directory of a workspace.
+The Go version supports a `.bazeliskrc` file in the root directory of a workspace and the user home directory.
 This file allows users to set environment variables persistently.

 Example file content: